 gsutil cp gs://solutions-public-assets/pixel-tracking/pixel.png gs://[YOUR_PREFIX]-gcs-pixel-tracking

-Alternatively, you can create a pixel locally and then upload it by using the Upload Files button in your bucket.
+Alternatively, you can create a pixel locally and then upload it in the GCP Console.

-You should now have a Cloud Storage bucket with a single, invisible, publicly accessible, pixel.
-The next thing that you need to do is to set up a way to log all the requests made to it.
-Create an HTTP load balancer in front of that bucket.
+You now have a Cloud Storage bucket with a single, invisible, publicly accessible pixel.
+Next, you set up a way to log all the requests made to the bucket by creating an HTTP load balancer in front of that bucket.